panda3d/panda3d-docs/programming/shaders/shader-generator.rst

 -----------------------------------------------

-Sometimes, you will want to write most of a game using panda's automatic shader generation abilitites, but you'll want to use a few of your own shaders.
+Sometimes, you will want to write most of a game using panda's automatic shader generation abilities, but you'll want to use a few of your own shaders.
 A typical example would be a scene with some houses, trees, and a pond.
 You can probably do the houses and trees using panda's built-in abilities.
 However, Panda doesn't contain anything that particularly looks like pond-water: for